Ricette di Sicilia

 - 14

-Move the tray to the middle rack and bake for another 10 minutes.
+Move the tray to the middle shelf and bake for another 10 minutes.

 - 15

-Finish with a drizzle of oil and a grind of black pepper before serving warm.
+Finish with a drizzle of olive oil and a sprinkle of freshly ground black pepper before serving warm.

 💡 Tips and Variations